zojapila/mldevops_exercise/README.md

 study.best_params  # E.g. {'x': 2.002108042}
 ```

+---
-## Task 5
+## Task 6 - Docstrings & typing
-Add docstrings to all classes and functions: https://peps.python.org/pep-0257/
+1. Add docstrings to all classes and functions which can be used publicly or are not trivial: https://peps.python.org/pep-0257/
+2. Add typing to every function and method in your project: https://realpython.com/python-type-checking/#hello-types

+---
 ## Things we did not cover
-- Typing in Python
 - Linting
+- Automatic testing
 - Automation (GitHub Actions)
-- Pre-commit
+- CI\CD

 ---
 ## Sources: